parkerhong2005/parkerhong2005.github.io/_projects/formula-steeringwheel.md

 short_description: "New steering wheel for NUFR."
 order: 2
 what_image: "/images/wheel_what.JPG"
+what_caption: "Quick sketches of various steering wheel concepts."
-what_text: "A custom carbon fiber steering wheel optimized for driver experience and performance."
+what_text: "A custom carbon fiber steering wheel engineered to enhance driver experience while optimizing performance through lightweight construction and ergonomic design."
 how_gallery:
-    - image: /images/wheellaser.JPG
-      caption: "Using the laser cutter to make mockups."
     - image: /images/wheeloldmockup.JPG
       caption: "An initial mockup with finger holes."
     - image: /images/wheelmockup.JPG
       caption: "Updated mockup for better ergonomics."
     - image: /images/wheeltest1.JPG
       caption: "Our driver testing the mockup."
+    - image: /images/wheelmockup3.jpeg
+      caption: "Updated design after driver feedback to make more room for fingers."
+    - image: /images/wheelmockup4.jpeg
+      caption: "The finalized shape of the wheel after preliminary design review."
+    - image: /images/gripstest.jpeg
+      caption: "Starting to test grips for optimized ergonomics."
-how_text: "Using SolidWorks and Onshape to make quick mockups, then laser cutting them for physical testing on the car and in the driver's hands.
-The grips, while not made yet, are planned to be made out of curable molds that will then be 3D scanned, uploaded, and 3D printed.
-The wheel itself is planned to be outsourced to a company to be made out of carbon fiber."
+how_text: "Initial mockups were developed in SolidWorks and Onshape, then laser-cut for physical testing both on the vehicle and for driver ergonomics.
+The grips are planned to be fabricated using curable molds, which will be 3D scanned, digitized, and 3D printed for final evaluation.
+The steering wheel itself is intended to be manufactured externally from carbon fiber to achieve optimal strength-to-weight performance."
 skills: "Rapid Prototyping, SolidWorks, Onshape, Laser Cutter, 3D Scanning, 3D Printing, Carbon Fiber"
 why_image: "/images/grid_formulawheel.jpg"
+why_caption: "The previous design of the steering wheel, soon to be replaced with ours."
-why_text: "As they develop their first fully functional electric vehicle, the Northwestern Formula Racing team is looking to upgrade all parts of their vehicle to maximize its performance.
-As part of the ergonomics division of the chassis subteam, I'm currently working to design a new steering wheel that allows our driver to perform at his best, maintaining a comfortable yet commanding driving experience.
-Through a combination of fixing old designs and incorporating new ideas, the goal is to create a wheel that will give the driver confidence and complete control of the vehicle.
-Pictured here is the old design, but this page will be updated with the new one!"
+why_text: "As Northwestern Formula Racing develops its first fully functional electric vehicle, the team is upgrading components across the vehicle to maximize performance.
+As a member of the ergonomics division within the chassis subteam, I am designing a new steering wheel aimed at optimizing driver performance by balancing comfort with precise control.
+By refining previous designs and integrating new concepts, the objective is to produce a wheel that instills confidence and enables full command of the vehicle.
+The image shown here depicts the previous design; updates will reflect the new, optimized version."
 ---